Campabadal, Carlos A.

 Grain Storage and Feed Manufacturing Specialist and Spanish Outreach Coordinator

 M.S., Agricultural and Biological Engineering, University of Illinois at Urbana-Champaign

 Grain quality, storage and processing and feed manufacturing engineer.
 Spanish language technical support.

 American Society of Agricultural and Biological Engineers (ASABE)

-Currently, Carlos is finishing his doctoral degree in Agricultural and Biological Engineering at Purdue University under Dr. Dirk Maier, professor and Head of the Department of Grain Science and Industry at Kansas State University.
-His research topic is focused on non-chemical alternatives for stored product protection.
+Carlos obtained his doctoral degree in Agricultural and Biological Engineering at Purdue University.
+His research topic was focused on non-chemical alternatives for stored product protection.
 At Purdue University, he was part of the Post-Harvest Education and Research Center (PHERC) where he participated in several post-harvest and grain drying projects.
 He obtained his master’s degree in Agricultural Engineering at the University of Illinois.
 His research topic was focused on the recovery of corn proteins through a foaming process.

-Carlos has traveled throughout Latin American, Africa, Southeast Asia and Europe as a technical consultant, translator, and speaker in several short courses and seminars in the areas of grain storage and feed manufacturing for U.S. Grains Council, U.S. Soybean Export Council, U.S. Wheat Associates, USDA, and private companies.
+Carlos has traveled throughout Latin American, Africa, Southeast Asia and Europe as a technical consultant, translator and speaker in several short courses and seminars in the areas of grain storage and feed manufacturing for U.S. Grains Council, U.S. Soybean Export Council, U.S. Wheat Associates, USDA, and private companies.
 He has also presented his research at several scientific and professional conferences, and has several publications in scientific journals.
 He is still involved in his family feed manufacturing and farm operation business.